-How to Use Commas Examples 1.
-After transition signals (except then) and prepositional phrases at the beginning of a sentence First, carry out the empty bottles and cans.
+H OW TO USE COMMAS Examples then) an ansition signals (except d prepositional phrases at nning of a sentence First, carry out the empty bottles and cans.
 For example, some teachers give pop quizzes.
-From my window, I have a beautiful view.
-2. Before coordinating conjunctions in a compound sentence Cook the rice over low heat for twenty minutes, but don't let it burn.
-Many students work, so they don't have time to do homework.
-3. In a complex sentence, when a dependent (time, reason, or condition) clause comes before an independent clause Because Mexico City is surrounded by mountains, it has a lot of smog.
-4. To separate items in a series In our class there are students from Mexico, Korea, Vietnam, Saudi Arabia, and China.
-Turn left at the stoplight, go one block, and turn right.
-5. To separate thousands, millions, billions, etc. The trip cost them over \$3,000.
-Note 1: Do not use a comma in a number that expresses a year or is part of an address.
-2935 Main Street Note 2: Do not use a comma to separate dollars from cents or whole numbers from decimals.
-Instead, use a decimal point. \$59.95 6% = 6.875 \$2,999.99 4.5% 6.
-To separate the parts of dates and after years in mid-sentence The third millennium started on January 1, 2001, not on January 1, 2000.
-7. To separate the parts of a U.S. address, except between the state and the zip code.
+From my window, I have a beautiful view. poordinating conjunctions Cook the rice over low heat for twenty minutes, but don't let it burn.
+Many students work, so they don't have time to do homework. depende conditio nplex sentence, when a ent (time, reason, or on) clause comes before an ident clause Because Mexico City is surrounded by mountains, it has a lot of smog.
+4. To sepa: rate items in a series In our class there are students from Mexico, Korea, Vietnam, Saudi Arabia, and China.
+Turn left at the stoplight, go one block, and turn right. billions, Note 1: number part of a Note 2: separate whole n rate thousands, millions, etc. Do not use a comma in a that expresses a year or is an address.
+Do not use a comma to e dollars from cents or umbers from decimals. use a decimal point.
+The trip cost them over \$3,000.
+2935 Main Street 59.95 6% = 6.875 \$2,999.99 4.5% rate the parts of dates and ars in mid-sentence The third millennium started on January 1 , 2001 , not on January 1 , 2000. address and the Note: V in a lette comma rate the parts of a U.S. , except between the state zip code.
+When you write an address er or on an envelope, use a between the city and state, not use a comma at the end line.
 The address of the Office of Admissions is: 1410 NE Campus Parkway, Seattle, WA 98195.
-Note: When you write an address in a letter or on an envelope, use a comma between the city and state, but do not use a comma at the end of each line.
 Office of Admissions 1410 NE Campus Parkway Seattle, WA 98195

 How to Use Commas Examples 8.
 After the greeting and closing in an email or a personal letter, and after the closing of an email, a personal letter, or a business letter.
 Dear Michiko, Love, Dear Mom, Very truly yours, Note: In business letters, a colon (:) is typically used after the greeting.
-Dear Ms. Prescott: Dear Sir or Madam: To Whom It May Concern:
+Dear Ms. Prescott : Dear Sir or Madam : To Whom It May Concern :